 Our four-year residency program is the cornerstone of our educational programs.
 We accept nine new residents every year, attracting outstanding candidates from around the country.
 We also have nationally recognized fellowship training programs in all of the major disciplines within our field, as well as learning opportunities for medical students, scientists and practicing physicians.

-As chair of this department, I am incredibly proud of our outstanding faculty and trainees.
+The department is incredibly proud of our outstanding faculty and trainees.
 We are proud to have national leaders in our department, and we are committed to training the next generation of leaders in the field of obstetrics and gynecology.